peterfairfield/anaxis/p/lamark.md

 ## Edo Doubletap

 Meanwhile they've heard of another killing in the same Oevre as the assassins.
-It was another Edo, this should be one of the Edo insiders, possibly [Reggie](/p/reggie_the_lame), and probably killed down in the [Harbor](/l/harbor).
+It was another Edo, this should be one of the Edo insiders, possibly [Reggie](/p/reggie_the_lame), more likely [Beruni](/p/beruni), and probably killed down in the [Harbor](/l/harbor).
 They find enough to identify him as a gravedigger for Lamark, and an Edo if they know what to look for.
 If they linger over the body, [Siobane](/p/siobane) will come over and offer to do a card reading.
 She slights the cards in a particular manner, denoting death rogue knight tower sun.
 They silver her, or perhaps she curses them?

 ## To the House of Pain